JoelRJ/JoelRJ/README.md

 - 👋 Hi, I’m Joel (@JoelRJ)
-- 👀 I’m interested in Python, back-end development and Android Development in Kotlin.
+- 👀 I’m interested in Golang back-end development and everything Python.
-- 🌱 I’m currently learning Android Development, GCloud products and practicing LeetCode.
+- 🌱 I’m currently building microservices in Golang.
-- 👍 I'm currently looking for full-time opportunities!
 - 📫 You can reach me at JoelRidingJ@gmail.com

 <!---